titaniumnetwork-dev/Ultraviolet-App/README.md

 $ cd Ultraviolet-Node
 ```

-From here, you can update your submodules and install your dependencies.
+From here, you can install your dependencies.
 To do so, run the following command:

 ```sh
 $ npm install